Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 18. Viki — Korean Movies & TV-Series

 Learning Korean through movies and TV series is fun and practical to study and achieve fluency.
-If you are looking for an app that can help in both, Viki is a superb choice.
+Viki is a superb choice if you want an app to help both.

 Viki is a fantastic outlet for films and TV shows from East and Southeast countries, including Korea.
 It is also a superb app for Japanese learners.